UCSF Postgraduate Program in Pediatric Dentistry

 Program Stipend and Tuition

-Health Insurance is offere through UCSF Plan Source.
-Sick and Vacation Time are part of the benefit package.
+Health Insurance is offered through UCSF Plan Source.

 Facilities

-• UCSF Benioff's Children's Hospital at Mission Bay
+• UCSF Benioff's Children's Hospital – San Francisco

 • Rohnert Park Health Center, Petaluma, CA